karl-zylinski/karl-zylinski.github.io/content/posts/a-programming-language-for-me.md

 Odin is very simple language.
 The reason my job used C over C++ was partially because of the simplicity of C. But we did sometimes miss some modern ideas of C++.
 However, C++ is a massive beast.
 We didn't want to open that can of worms.

 Odin retains the simplicity of C while bringing along some nice modern things, such as generics and (explicit) overloading.
 But the language is still kept small and simple.
 And it is meant to remain so.
-Very few language features has been added to Odin over the last few years, mainly the `core` libraries are getting major changes at this point.
+Very few language features have been added to Odin over the last few years, mainly the `core` libraries are getting major changes at this point.

 ## Not everyone has my programming background